 Appraisal Standard Summary

 This online engagement was hosted on YourSAy from 8 September to 5 October 2020.
-Find out more about the consultation process.

 Below is a summary of the draft Appaisal Standard which is available as an Appraisal Standard Consultation PDF download.